 This breakdown is a great place to start and begin creating a content brief using factors such as word count and suggested headers.

-One nifty feature when creating and editing content is the drag and drop option that enables you to move headers and paragraphs.
-It’s a super quick way to reorganise content.
+One nifty feature when creating and editing content is the drag-and-drop option that enables you to move headers and paragraphs.
+It’s a super quick way to reorganize content.

 Frase bases its suggestions on target search queries, or long-tail keywords, rather than individual keywords.